 Before joining Columbia Business School, Jennifer worked as a certified HR professional for law firms including globally prominent Brobeck, Phleger and Harrison, LLP in San Francisco.
 After earning an MBA with honors, she transitioned from corporate law to academia, where she developed expertise in program development, enrollment strategies, and alumni engagement.
 She has also taught as an adjunct instructor for both undergraduate and graduate students, including courses such as human resource management and organizational and consumer behavior.
 Currently, Jennifer is pursuing a doctoral degree in adult learning and education at Teachers College Columbia University with a focus on activating the perceived effectiveness of leadership development programs, critical reflection, and the learning transfer system inventory.
 Past research includes Bridging Theory to Practice Model (2018) and Developing Authenticity in Women’s Leadership Development (2017).
 She has also presented at the Academy of Human Resources Development Conference (February 2018) and the International Conference for Leadership (October 2018).

-Jennie Johnson is a Senior Instructional Designer at Columbia University’s School of Professional Studies.
+Jennie Johnson is a Senior Associate Director of Instructional Design and Special Projects at Columbia University’s School of Professional Studies.
 She has over seven years of experience designing and developing meaningful learning experiences in higher education and corporate training settings.

 At SPS, Johnson collaborates with internationally recognized faculty to design syllabi and courses delivered in person and online.
 She also helps faculty articulate the “story” of their courses; describe what they want students to know, do, and value; and identify appropriate instructional strategies.
 Johnson has partnered with several Masters programs at the School including Bioethics and Human Capital Management and has worked on several special projects.
 For example, she collaborated with SPS colleagues to create a Career Competencies self-guided course for the School’s graduate students, with the aim of helping individuals make successful transitions into a new career or role.
 Additionally, she is currently working with SPS faculty to create a six-year bioethics curriculum for medical students at the Chinese University of Hong Kong.